mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Not HAWK authenticated.

 Begin the login process.
 This is the first of two calls used to prove knowledge of the user's password.
-The two calls are tied together with the `srpToken`, which is returned from `/auth/start` and passed back to `/auth/finish`.
-This token is valid for a limited time (60 seconds).
+The two calls are tied together with the single-use `srpToken`, which is returned from `/auth/start` and passed back to `/auth/finish`.
+This token is valid for a limited time (60 seconds), and is consumed by `/auth/finish` regardless of whether it succeeds or fails.

 The `start` call returns the salts and stretching parameters stored for the account.
 It also returns the SRP "B" message, which the client uses to compute its "A" response (which is submitted in `/auth/finish`).